 The primary focus at this stage is to maintain muscle balance, maintain reactive stability and re-introduce graded return of exercises required for the athletes game e.g. ball skills, contact skills, drop and landing drills.
 The emphasis switches to increase the power (the ability to generate force quickly) of the shoulder muscles, which builds on the strength phase developed in the first two stages.

-Average return to play time can vary from 14 -30 weeks and is dependent on an athlete reaching set goals.
+The average return to playtime can vary from 14 -30 weeks and is dependent on an athlete reaching set goals.
 Return to play is both player specific and surgery specific, taking into account the quality and type of surgical ﬁxation achieved.
 ‘Return to play criteria’ is used to help ensure the safe return of an athlete to contact training.
 This often includes an assessment of the isokinetic strength of the shoulder.
-With the help of the strength and conditioning team the aim is to ensure the athlete is globally fitter and stronger then their pre-injury presentation.
+With the help of the strength and conditioning team, the aim is to ensure the athlete is globally fitter and stronger than their pre-injury presentation.

-Shoulder dislocation is an injury risk in GAA sports and can result in a prolonged absence from sport.
-However with appropriate rehabilitation and exercise selection post surgery it is possible to make a very efficient and successful return to sport.
+Shoulder dislocation is an injury risk in GAA sports and can result in a prolonged absence from the sport.
+However, with appropriate rehabilitation and exercise selection post-surgery it is possible to make a very efficient and successful return to sport.